SwissBorg/akka-persistence-postgres/docs/basic-configuration.md

 This is the default variant, a [schema without any partitions]({{ site.repo }}/core/src/test/resources/schema/postgres/plain-schema.sql) similar to what's used by Akka Persistence JDBC.

-You do not have to override anything in order to start using it, although if you'd like to set it up explicitly, here's the neccessary config:
+You do not have to override anything in order to start using it, although if you'd like to set it up explicitly, here's the necessary config:

 ```hocon
 postgres-journal.dao = "akka.persistence.postgres.journal.dao.FlatJournalDao"